 Would you think about paying your bills with a dollar that’s been cut into pieces?
 If you have multiple bill payments, that’s essentially what you’re doing in spreading your money out across several different accounts.
-The more debt you owe, and the more creditors you have to repay, the less effective your money actually is in the long-term.
+This is where consolidating debt can help you overcome the mounting bills and combine your monthly payments.

 It might seem like you’re managing your finances by trying to make that dollar stretch, but wouldn’t it make more sense to keep that dollar in one piece and to only pay one bill?
 This is where debt consolidation can help you overcome the mounting bills and combine your monthly payments.

-How Debt Consolidation Can Improve Your Cash Flow
+How Consolidating Debt Can Improve Your Cash Flow

 Consolidation Is One Way Out Of Debt